Find out why security tokens are being called the next big thing, and where to buy and trade them.

 Security tokens are still in their early stages, but their future is looking clear.
 They are increasingly being programmed to comply with local laws and regulations in line with the underlying security.
 Firms like Securitize and Neufund work with clients to launch tokens that are in strict compliance with local securities laws, wherever in the world that may be.

 Programming a token with built-in compliance means that some tokens will only be able to trade hands between individuals and institutions that are legally allowed to possess them.
 Doing so helps avoid some of the situations outlined above.
 The ability to programme tokens in this way is just one of several advantages security tokens possess over legacy systems.

 Furthermore, the emergence of highly specialised security token exchanges will provide a lot of much-needed clarification to traders, who are likely scratching their heads about which security tokens they can and can’t trade.
 According to Securitize CEO Carlos Domingo “the exchange needs to onboard the investor” and then verify which markets the trader can participate in.
 This means that the onus will lie with the exchange, rather than the user, which makes for the smooth and familiar experience that cryptocurrency traders are familiar with.

 Advantages of security tokens

 So why are people so excited about security tokens?

-Security tokens are regarded as revolutionary because they allow for assets to be traded on a blockchain, with all the advantages that confer.
-Let’s have a look at some of the advantages security tokens offer, over traditional financial markets.
+Security tokens are regarded as revolutionary because they allow for assets to be traded on a blockchain, with all the advantages that confers.
+Let’s have a look at some of the advantages security tokens offer over traditional financial markets.

 Security token exchanges